p886/programming-workshop/README.md

 end
 ```

 First we have the `def` keyword, then the name of the method.
 This name has to be unique, like for variables.
 Then an opening and closing parantheses `()`.
-After a newline you would provide code in what is called the "body" of a method.
+After a newline you would provide code in what is called the **body** of a method.
 In this example we just have a comment in the body.
 By convetion the body of the method is preceded by two spaces.
-This is called "indentation".
-Finally you close the body by providing the `end` keyword.
+This is called **indentation** and really helps the readability of your code.
+Finally, you close the body by providing the `end` keyword.

 Here's a method that calculates `1+1`: